“I learn with them; they learn with me. I like that a lot.”

 Jose Mourinho on working with Roy Keane and Graeme Souness.

-Mourinho, who was sacked by Tottenham Hotspur last month after almost 18-months as manager of the north London club, will be working as a pundit for talkSport for the European Championships this summer.
-On Monday, it was announced that he will take over as the new AS Roma manager on July 1.
+Mourinho, who was sacked by Tottenham Hotspur after almost 18-months as manager of the north London club, worked as a pundit for talkSport for the European Championships last summer.

 The last time he was between coaching roles, following his dismissal as Manchester United manager in December 2018, Mourinho worked as a pundit on Sky Sports.